 NY Times "The Daily" Podcast: New York Times interviews a student who was quarantined at the University of Alabama after testing positive.

 Coping with COVID-19

-Angela Gautier our director says "Try to do at least one thing that makes you feel happy each day."
+Angela Gautier, our director, says "Try to do at least one thing that makes you happy, that fills your tank, each day."

 TOP PICK: The Wellness Society's Coronavirus Anxiety Workbook will help you manage the variety of emotions that you may be experiencing.

 What the CDC says about stress in the time of COVID-19